The extension of Schwarzschild line element to include uniformly accelerated mass: Metric for a uniformly moving Schwarzschild object

-Now following the similar approach used in \cite{2014CoTPh..61..270H, He_2014, Barrera_Hinojosa_2015} we obtain the line element by putting \eqref{eq:10}--\eqref{eq:L11} in equation \eqref{eq:x3} and simplifying as below:
+Now following the similar approach used in \cite{1971GReGr...2..303A, 1993ApJ...415..459P, 2014CoTPh..61..270H, He_2014} we obtain the line element by putting \eqref{eq:10a}--\eqref{eq:L11} in equation \eqref{eq:x3} and simplifying as below:

+where $\mathcal{R}=\sqrt{\gamma ^2 \left(x-v_x\,t\right)^2+y^2+z^2}-m$.
 The line element \eqref{eq:x10} represents the gravitational field of a uniformly moving Schwarzschild object.
-Below we analyzed this line element at different boundary conditions: \begin{enumerate} \item[(a)]{\bf Case-I:} If $v_x=0$ then $\beta=0$, $\gamma=1$ and hence we obtain from \eqref{eq:x10} as:
+Below we analyze this line element at different limiting conditions: \begin{enumerate} \item[(a)]{\bf Case-I:} If $v_x=0$ then $\gamma=1$ and hence we obtain from \eqref{eq:x10} as:

-which is exactly similar to the Schwarzschild line element in Cartesian coordinates as shown in equation \eqref{eq:x3} as $ct=ct'$, $x=x'$, $y=y'$ and $z=z'$ for $v_x=0$. \item[(b)] {\bf Case-II:} If the mass is zero then the mass parameter $m=0$ and hence from equation \eqref{eq:x10} we obtain as:
+which is exactly similar to the Schwarzschild line element in Cartesian coordinates as shown in equation \eqref{eq:x3} as $ct=ct'$, $x=x'$, $y=y'$, $z=z'$ and $r=r'$ for $v_x=0$. \item[(b)] {\bf Case-II:} If the mass is zero then the mass parameter $m=0$ and hence from equation \eqref{eq:x10} we obtain as: